 Couples’ sex toys can help with limited mobility / erectile dysfunction

-PULSE II can provide orgasm even to men who can’t get erections – and it can be used from flaccid and bring erections to men who normally can’t produce them.
-Female partners with vaginismus can use PULSE II DUO to receive stimulation without the focus needing to be on penetrative sex, while enjoying the face-to-face intimacy of the missionary position as both partners work their way towards orgasm without penetration.
+PULSE II can provide orgasm even to men who can’t get erections.
+It can be used from flaccid and bring erections to men who normally can’t produce them.
+Female partners with vaginismus can use PULSE II DUO to receive stimulation without the focus needing to be on penetrative sex.
+While enjoying the face-to-face intimacy of the missionary position, both partners work their way towards orgasm without penetration.

 Couples’ sex toys can blow your mind not just your body